MefAldemisov/DSProject1/README.md

 2. **What is Docker Swarm, what is it used for and why is it important in Containers Orchestration?**

 Docker Swarm is a cluster-management tool.
 It is important for the Containers Orchestration, because it improves system scalability.
 Docker Swarm joins several Docker-hosts in one virtual.
-It provides an API interface which is compatible with Docker API, and all the instruments, which are used by Docker’s API are working with Docker Swarm, moreover, they will think that they work with the one Docker machine, but in reality, they work with a cluster.
+It provides an API interface which is compatible with Docker API, and all the isntruments, which are used by Docker’s API are working with Docker Swarm, moreover, they will think that they work with the one Docker machine, but in reality, they work with a cluster.

-3. \*\*Install Docker-machine based on your virtualization platform (VirtualBox, Hyper-V, VMware), create a Machine (named Master), and collect some relevant information for you.
-Example:
+3. **Install Docker-machine based on your virtualization platform (VirtualBox, Hyper-V, VMware), create a Machine (named Master), and collect some relevant information for you.
+Example:**

 -   Docker-machine drivers.
 -   Docker-machine provisioning.
--   Experiment with some docker-machine commands (rm, stop, start commands).\*\*
+-   Experiment with some docker-machine commands (rm, stop, start commands).

 Hyper-V was used as a virtualization platform.
 Master machine was created, some info about it was collected, using commands:

 ```
-docker-machine create --driver hyperv Master
+$docker-machine create --driver hyperv Master
 ```

 ```